Decision making: When others can legally make decisions for you

 There are some extreme things an attorney is never allowed to do, like adopt out your children, or refuse medical treatment on your behalf.

-You can say in the EPA when your attorney will start making decisions for you.
-It might be right away, when you’re still “capable” but would rather not do things for yourself, or it might be only when you become “incapable”.
+You can say in the EPA when your attorney will start making decisions for you about your property.
+This could be right away, when you’re still “capable” but would rather not do things for yourself, or it might be only when you become “incapable”.

 You can appoint a trustee company (like Public Trust) as your attorney if you want, rather than an individual.
 You can also appoint more than one person as property attorneys.